 The Company has one reportable segment: direct medical procedure services.
 This segment is made up of facilities and medical staff that provide the Company's patented AirSculpt® procedures to patients.
 Segment information is presented in the same manner that the Company's chief operating decision maker ("CODM") reviews the operating results in assessing performance and allocating resources.
 The Company's CODM is the Company's chief executive and chief operating officers.
 This committee reviews financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance and allocating resources.
-The Company's cropped basis for purposes of making operating decisions, assessing financial performance and allocating resources.
 The Company's CODM reviews revenue, gross profit and Adjusted EBITDA.
-Gross profit is defined as revenues less cost of service incurred and Adjusted EBITDA as net income/loss excluding depreciation and amortization, net interest expense, loss on debt modification, sponsor management fee, pre-opening de novo and relocation costs, restructuring and related severance costs, IPO related costs, and equity-based compensation.
+Gross profit is defined as revenues less cost of service incurred and Adjusted EBITDA as net income/loss excluding depreciation and amortization, net interest expense, loss on debt modification, sponsor management fee, pre-opening de novo and relocation costs, restructuring and related severance costs, IPO related costs, loss on disposal of long-lived assets, and equity-based compensation.